johi-hub/johi-hub/README.md

 - 🔭 I’m currently working on **Battlecard Galactica**

 - 🌱 I’m currently **attempting to read the full JavaScript Documentation on Mozilla!**
+- 🧠 Today I learned **how to enhance my resumé using powerful verbs!**

 - 💬 Ask me about **my current project!**